nikic/PHP-Parser/doc/component/AST_builders.markdown

 AST builders
 ============

-When PHP-Parser is used to generate (or modify) code, by first creating an Abstract Syntax Tree and then using the [pretty printer](Pretty_printing.markdown) to convert it to PHP code, it can often be tedious to manually construct AST nodes.
+When PHP-Parser is used to generate (or modify) code by first creating an Abstract Syntax Tree and then using the [pretty printer](Pretty_printing.markdown) to convert it to PHP code, it can often be tedious to manually construct AST nodes.
 The project provides a number of utilities to simplify the construction of common AST nodes.